microsoft/WhatTheHack/067-FabricLakehouse/Student/Challenge-02.md

 One of the key decisions when building a data lake / Lakehouse is _how_ to arrange your data - we're wanting to go diving in the ocean, not squelching in the [swamp](https://en.wikipedia.org/wiki/Data_lake#Criticism).

 A standard way of organising your Lakehouse is to use a "pattern" that divides your data in to different zones - typically these would be top level folders.

   - Raw - The data landed as-is
-  - Bronze - Some basic processing, eg. data type conversion and loaded into a table but very similar in appearance to the raw data.
+  - Bronze - Some basic processing, eg. data type conversion and possibly loaded into a table (or stored in some other suitable format) but very similar in appearance to the raw data.
 (Sometimes raw and bronze are amalgamated into a single zone)
   - Silver - Pieces of Eight!
 Now we're talking.
 The data is cleaned, transformed and ready for us to use.
+Silver zones are nearly always tables (for structured data) and the data is often aggregated and/or enriched with other data sources.
   - Gold - Ah, Doubloons!
 Even more valuable, this is large scale data sets that have been aggregated, modelled and locked up in a chest for safe keeping.
 X marks the spot!
+In the Fabric world, this is often a Semantic model (aka Power BI dataset, with measures and relationships built-in)

+(Sometimes you might also see a "Platinum" zone for data that has been further enriched with external data sources, but we'll leave that for another day.)

-In this challenge, we will be landing our data in the "raw" zone, ready to turn into something more precious in [the next Challenge](./Challenge-03.md).
+**In this challenge**, we will be landing our data in the "Raw" zone and cleaning it to our "Bronze" zone ready to turn into something more precious in [the next Challenge](./Challenge-03.md).

 For more info on Lakehouses, check out the Learning Resources below.

+### A Note on the Provided Data

+You might be wondering what the data your Coach provided you is all about?
+Divers always use the buddy system, and we've buddied up with you in case you hit rough water when finding ~~Nemo~~ and cleaning your own data.

 ## Learning Resources